viky-ai/website/doc/how-to/make-non-regression-tests/index.md

 * `Query` i.e. the sentence for the test
 * Different options chosen during the interpret request: `Spellchecking`, `Language` and `Now`
-* `Slug` of the first interpretation found for the sentence and
+* `Slug` of the first interpretation found for the sentence
 * `Solution` for the sentence

 ![Test details](img/test_details.png "Test details")

+## Updating an existing test

 Till now you can see that the `Tests Suite` is green which means all the tests have passed.
 The test details shows us that the expected and got values for the slug and the solution match.